George Catlin: Observations on Native mouth breathing practices

 Catlin is also remembered for his research and writing on mouth breathing, inspired by observations made during his travels.
-This interest is linked to his non-fiction work, The Breath of Life(later retitled as Shut Your Mouth and Save Your Life) in 1862.
+This interest is linked to his non-fiction work, The Breath of Life, later retitled as Shut Your Mouth and Save Your Life, in 1862.
 It was based on his experiences traveling through the West, where he observed a consistent lifestyle habit among all of the Native American communities he encountered: a preference for nose breathing over mouth breathing.
 He also observed that they had perfectly straight teeth.

 He repeatedly heard that this was because they believed that mouth breathing made an individual weak and caused disease, while nasal breathing made the body strong and prevented disease.
-He also observed that mothers repeatedly closed the mouth of their infants while they were sleeping, in order to instill nasal breathing as a habit.
-He thus wrote the book to document these observations, stating that "there is no person in society but who will find... improvement in health and enjoyment..." from keeping his or her mouth shut.
+He observed that mothers repeatedly closed the mouth of their infants while they were sleeping, in order to instill nasal breathing as a habit.
+He wrote the book to document these observations, stating that "there is no person in society but who will find... improvement in health and enjoyment..." from keeping his or her mouth shut.

 Family and death

 George Catlin met Clara Bartlett Gregory in 1828 in her hometown of Albany, New York.
+She was eager to escape her family home, not getting along with her father's third wife.
+After a brief courtship, Clara and George married on May 11, 1828.
+She was 19, and Catlin was 32.
 After their marriage, she accompanied him on one of his journeys west.
 They eventually had four children.
-Clara and his youngest son died while visiting Paris in 1845.
+Clara and his youngest son died of consumption while visiting Paris in 1845.

-Catlin died on December 23, 1872, aged 76 years in Jersey City, Hudson County, New Jersey.
+Catlin died on December 23, 1872, aged 76 years in Jersey City, New Jersey.
+He is buried in Green-Wood Cemetery, Brooklyn, with his wife and two of their children.